apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump legal team appeals gag order and venue one week before hush money trial is set to begin**
+**Google Launches Android Find My Device Network**

-You can read more about it [here](https://www.cnn.com/2024/04/08/politics/trump-hush-money-case-gag-order-venue-appeal/index.html).
+You can read more about it [here](https://www.macrumors.com/2024/04/08/google-android-find-my-device-network-2/).

 ## Requirements
 - Python 3.8